top of page

 While rooted in military experience, the conversations extend far beyond one community — revealing experiences that resonate across families, education, healthcare, leadership, and everyday life.

-The cultural reach of Battlefield: Home continues to expand beyond traditional film screenings and educational programming.
+The cultural reach of Battlefield: Home continues beyond traditional film screenings and educational programming.

-The film has also inspired Letters Home, an original orchestral and choral composition by composer Shawn Crouch.
+The film has also helped to inspire Letters Home, an original orchestral and choral composition by composer Shawn Crouch.
 Performed by the University of Miami Frost Chorale and the New England Symphonic Ensemble under the direction of Matthew Brady, the work will receive its world premiere at Carnegie Hall on May 30, 2026.

 Anita Sugimura Holsapple is an award-winning filmmaker, sociologist, former professional chef, conflict resolution specialist, and founder of Battlefield: Home, a storytelling and trauma-informed education initiative focused on turning silence into conversations through film, dialogue, storytelling, and shared human experience.